Use of Injectables During Cosmetic Procedures

 Injectable cosmetic procedures factsheet - Advice for health professionals

-Drugs and Poisons Regulation helps protect the community from the potential harm of medicines and chemicals.
+The Department of Health and Human Services helps protect the community from the potential harm of medicines and chemicals.
 It does this by setting boundaries for the safe storage, prescribing, supply and use of medicines and chemicals.
 These boundaries are set out in the Drugs, Poisons and Controlled Substances Act 1981 and Regulations 2017.

 New Drugs, Poisons and Controlled Substances Regulations 2017